United Airlines Flight 173: Aftermath

 This last NTSB recommendation following the incident, addressing flight deck resource management problems, was the genesis for major changes in the way airline crewmembers were trained.
 This new type of training addressed behavioral management challenges such as poor crew coordination, loss of situational awareness, and judgment errors frequently observed in aviation accidents.
 It is credited with launching the crew resource management (CRM) revolution in airline training.
 Within weeks of the NTSB recommendation, NASA held a conference to bring government and industry experts together to examine the potential merits of this training.

 United Airlines instituted the industry's first CRM for pilots in 1981.
 This program is now used throughout the world, prompting some to call the United 173 accident one of the most important in aviation history.
 The NTSB Air Safety Investigator who wrote the CRM recommendation was aviation psychologist Alan Diehl.

-Assigned to investigate this accident, Diehl realized it was similar to several other major airline accidents including United Airlines Flight 2860, which occurred a little over a year before Flight 173 and under near identical circumstances; Eastern Air Lines Flight 401; and the Tenerife airport disaster.
+Diehl realized the accident was similar to several other major airline accidents including United Airlines Flight 2860, which occurred a little over a year before Flight 173 and under near identical circumstances; Eastern Air Lines Flight 401; and the Tenerife airport disaster.
 Diehl was familiar with the research being conducted at NASA’s Ames Research Center and believed these training concepts could reduce the likelihood of human error.

 Held responsible for the accident, Captain McBroom lost his pilot's license and retired from United Airlines shortly afterwards.
 He spent his remaining years battling health problems related to injuries sustained in the crash, as well as lung and prostate cancers.
 Family members and passengers who spoke to McBroom at a 1998 reunion of crash survivors reported he was "a broken man" plagued by guilt over his role in the accident.
-He died on October 9, 2004 at age 77.
+He died on October 9, 2004, at age 77.